 Category Archives

-14 Articles
+13 Articles

 What’s a Design Nerd to Think, “When Nines Don’t Match”?

 [Ed.
 This piece appeared 25 years ago in a magazine called TravelGolf Maine founded by a fellow named Park Morrison.
-It didn’t last long (1998-2001) and, sadly, Park passed away last year.
+It didn’t last long (1998-2001) and, sadly, Park passed away last year, in 2023.
 I’m including the story here because surely it never made it online — and because it appeared, in print, under a favorite pen name of mine.
-Another serendipitous fact: When I traveled to Lovell, Maine to “research” the story, the course ranger, lounging in a cart parked by the first tee at Lake Kezar CC, was none other than Bill Bissett, retired athletic director at Hudson (Mass.)
+Another serendipitous fact: When I traveled to Lovell, Maine to “research” the story, the course ranger, found lounging in a cart parked by the first tee at Lake Kezar CC, was none other than Bill Bissett, retired athletic director at Hudson (Mass.)
 High, one of the schools covered by The Hudson Daily Sun, where I served sports editor from 1989-90.]

 By Henry Choi

 Opinions differ when it comes to appraising so-called schizo layouts, those courses where one nine barely resembles the other.
 In northern New England — where scads of nines were laid out in the 1920s and ‘30s, only to be expanded many decades later by different architects — the issue is more salient than perhaps anywhere in America.
-Because there are just so many of them, the question remains: Does one decry the stylistic divergence or applaud the diversity?
+Because there are just so many cases where the nines don’t match, the question remains: Does one decry the stylistic divergence or applaud the diversity?

 Two courses in the border regions of Maine and New Hampshire inform the debate.
 North Conway Country Club and Lake Kezar CC are separated by 20 miles.
 And yet, the nines on each course feel even further apart, light years in fact, when it comes to style, terrain and vintage.
 That both tracks remains such good fun tips our fledgling debate toward applause.